Penn-TopGuNN/TopGuNN/README.md

 	4b.	create_annoy_index.py, create_annoy_index.sh  / create_faiss_index.py, create_faiss_index.sh

-		annoy index and faiss index are created using separate files.
+		annoy index and faiss index are created using separate files (depending on whether you use FAISS or ANNOY).
 They must have their own separate virtenvs.

 		Expected output files: